stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ### kubectl namespace/oc project (5)
 Your default `kubectl` namespace / `oc` project.
 To modify you can click on this field, view the current choices in the output area and select the choice you want.

-### Help/getting started (6)
+### Settings/help/getting started (6)
-Bring up the *Help* and *Getting Started* documentation
+Bring up the *Settings*, *Help* and *Getting Started* documentation

 ## Advanced features
 {:#advanced}

 ### Search across your managed clusters
 No need to `oc` login to your various managed clusters to get basic information.
-The `search` option available in Red Hat Advanced Cluster Management is accessible from Visual Web Terminal.
+The `search` option available in Red Hat Advanced Cluster Management for Kubernetes is accessible from Visual Web Terminal.
 Start by typing `search` and you are prompted with additional filters that can be applied to the search.

+- Simple query to find all nodes on hub cluster and all managed clusters - `search kind:node`
+- List saved searches - `savedsearches`

-### Debugging Pods
+### Debugging a Pod
+Find the pod you want to debug
+- `oc get pods`
-- find pod
+- click on the pod you wish to debug
-- right pane - use various tabs
+Use the right pane in the output area to perform various tasks
   - summary  - a quick high level view of the pod
-  - events -
+  - events - look at evenets on the pod
   - logs - See what's in the logs.
-For pods with multiple containers, use the three-dot menu on the right side of the logs view to select the specific container
+For pods with multiple containers, use the overflow menu icon (three dots stacked vertically, on the right side of the logs view) to select the specific container
   - terminal - quickly SSH into the pod to perform additional debug
-  - yaml - quickly see what's in the yaml and possibly make changes
+  - yaml - quickly see what's in the yaml and make changes, if required

+## Dark mode
+{:#darkmode}
+Prefer dark mode?
+If so you can change the *theme* in one of two ways:
+1. Type `theme`, then select `Carbon Gray90` theme
+2. Select the `Settings` icon in the lower right, then select `theme`, then select `Carbon Gray90`.

 ## What is next?
 {:#next}

+If you need additional information about Visual Web Terminal, please check the Red Hat Advanced Cluster Management for Kubernetes documentation at https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.0/html/web_console/web-console#visual-web-terminal.

 We hope you have found a new productivity tool for doing future `kubectl`,  `oc` and `search` commands.
 We are interested in your feedback and experiences.
 Contact us about using the Visual Web Terminal by contacting us at TODO